 Non-protected SCV holders do not have the same rights and benefits as Australian citizens or Australian permanent residents.
 Australian authorities can also cancel an SCV if a person fails certain character and health requirements, such as committing a crime or having untreated TB.

 You can visit, study, live and work in Australia for as long as you want.
 A non-protected SCV should entitle you to the following.
-Please note some government help might still have a waiting period (info below):
+Please note that some government help might still have a waiting period (info below):

 The Parliament of Australia website has a quick guide to entitlements.